-Trek from Ghiling to Chuksang will take about 5- 6 hours.
-Enjoy the beautiful spectacular view of the Himalayas.
+The trek from Ghiling to Chuksang will take about 5- 6 hours.
+Enjoy the spectacular view of the Himalayas.
 Overnight in Chhuksang.

 Day 14: Chhuksang to Jomsom(2700/6-7hrs)

-Today is our last day of the trek and would be a long trek about 6-7 hours to reach Jomsom.
+Today is our last day of the trek, and it would be a long trek about 6-7 hours to reach Jomsom.
 We start the trek early in the morning and have lunch at Kagbeni.
 After lunch, we continue our trek to Jomsom.
 Overnight in Jomsom.

 Day 15: Fly to Pokhara

 Early morning, we fly back to Pokhara, which will take 30 minutes with a breathtaking mountain view.
 Transfer to the hotel, rest and relax and later explore around the Phewa lake.
 Overnight in Pokhara.